A Guide To DUI Checkpoints In South Carolina

 Getting asked to step out of your car and having your freedom hinge on your ability to stand on one foot or say the alphabet backwards is definitely a major bummer.

-At their core SC DUI checkpoints are a road block set up by the police that provides with with a chance to engage with every driver before allowing their vehicle through the sobriety checkpoint.
+At their core SC DUI checkpoints are a road block set up by the police that provides with a chance to engage with every driver before allowing their vehicle through the sobriety checkpoint.
 In theory, this is an efficient way to get drunk drivers off the road and ensure public safety.
 In practice, casting such a wide net nearly guarantees that innocent drivers will have their rights violated and reputations damaged by invalid procedures and unreliable testing.

 DUI Checkpoints: Legality & Your Rights